1Guardian/Opal-Browser/README.md

 # Building
 There are prebuilt binaries in the repository, but if you want to build it, follow the instructions below

+(Pre-Build Requirements: NodeJS, npm, and preferrably windows [only tested building on windows])

 # Build Steps
 Step 1: clone this repo (git clone) or download it as a zip